 Today was my last full day on Koh Phangan!

 I had breakfast, worked out and meditated.
-Then we set off for lunch in Thong Sala.
+Then Olly and I set off for lunch in Thong Sala.
 We parked up and had a wander around town – I wanted to see if there were any last minute souvenirs to take home.
-As it was once again the restaurant we wanted to try was closed and not open until 5pm.
+As it so happened, once again, the restaurant we wanted to try was closed and not open until 5pm.
 However, right next door was a French restaurant and it was open.
 We shared a fabulous platter of bread, cheese and cured meats, and then a lemon and sugar pancake.
 All very delicious!

-We drove south and then left the scooter in a resort car park and took a stroll along the coast.
-It took us just over an hour, and through a number of beaches (all with their own special sand texture – from very coarse dead coral to fine fine silky smooth powder) until we reached the famous or rather infamous Haad Rin.
+We drove south and then left the scooter in a resort car park to a stroll along the coast.
+It took us just over an hour, and through a number of beaches all with their own special sand texture, from very coarse dead coral to fine fine silky smooth powder.
+We finally reached the famous or rather infamous Haad Rin.
 This is where the full moon parties are held.
 Once a month tourists take a boat to the island to enjoy a night, and the early hours, on the beach in the light of a full moon.
-I think the stats for the height of the high season are that 30,000 tourists arrive on the island, which is populated by 8,000 locals and ex-pats, for the monthly full moon party.
+I had heard of these parties when I was staying on Koh Samui.
+I’d toyed with the idea of going but knew it wasn’t my thing.
+Anyway, I think the stats for the very height of the high season are that 30,000 tourists arrive on the island, which is populated by 8,000 locals and ex-pats, for the monthly full moon party.
 It’s crazy!
-And even today, at around 6pm, the boats had started and the beach was set up with bucket bars and tourists had already started to drink and be merry.
+And even today, at around 6pm, the boats had started arriving and the beach was set up with bucket bars and tourists had already started to drink and be merry.
 It was quite a sight!!!

 We trundled back to the house, watched another movie and called it a night.